All Episodes

 That is, the individuals tasked with making decisions about a nuclear response, right, might be taken out.

-Well, what we're seeing now is that that might be either through spoofing, right, or Secretary Rubio's spoofs that we've seen, Joe, I think you've called attention to that as well as others.
+Well, what we're seeing now is that that might be either through spoofing, right, or Secretary Rubio's spoofs that we've seen, Joe.

-Or in decapitation strikes, really might make possible something we always feared, which would be a successful decapitation.
+Or in decapitation strikes really might make possible something we always feared, which would be a successful decapitation.

-And so in that world, you might be able to execute a first strike against an opponent without incurring any response.
+And so in that world, right, you might be able to execute a first strike against an opponent without incurring any response.

 And that's a very dangerous, destabilizing world.